BenChirlin/WIRED-Validator/README.md

 # WIRED Validator

 Wordpress post title and exceprt validator developed for WIRED, now available to the public!
+Validated fields are limited to:

-Adds Twitter-style validation for minimum and maximum lengths for your posts titles and excerpt.
-A counter in each field will indicate how many characters user has left to type, turning when red when there are too few or too many.
-Also adds minimum length checking on user bios on user update.
-Lastly adds recommended image minimum width for featured images in posts.
+* Post titles and excerpts: Twitter-style validation for minimum and maximum lengths (A counter in each field will indicate how many characters the user has left to type, turning red and preventing save/publish when there are too few or too many)
+* Profile pages: Minimum bio length checking and checks for user profile image on save
+* Post featured image: Checks for featured image and validates said image meets minimum width (also adds help text to box)

-~NOTE:~ No validation in this plugin is "hard" validation.
+**NOTE:** No validation in this plugin is "hard" validation.
 In other words this plugin simply warns a user if they've not met one of the validation rules.
-In the case of post titles and excerpts this happens in real time via the counter.
-Other fields simply output a warning in the messages area of the dashboard (at the top of the screen).
+In the case of post titles and excerpts this happens in real time via the counter but will also disable the save/publish button till any invalid fields are resolved.
+These fields and all other fields output warnings in the messages area of the dashboard (at the top of the screen) after save.

 ## Adjusting Settings
-This plugin adds a custom setting page once enabled which allows you to override the default minimum/maximum settings for title and exceprt (20/80 and 40/140 respecitvely).
-User bio minimum is 140 by default while featured image minimum width recomendation defaults to 1000px.
+This plugin adds a custom setting page once enabled which allows you to override the default validation settings, including enabling the plugin feature by feature.
+You can also alter the min/max validation values.
+By default these are as follows (min/max):

+* Title - 20/80
+* Exceprt - 40/140
+* User bio - 140
+* Featured image width - 1000px